Sphere Calculator: Volume, Surface Area, Radius, Diameter & Circumference

 How the Sphere Calculator Works

 A sphere is completely defined by its radius r.
-Once you know the radius, the rest follows: the diameter is twice the radius (d = 2r), the surface area is S = 4πr², and the volume is V = (4/3)πr³.
-If you start with a diameter, surface area, or volume, the calculator works backward to find the radius and then calculates everything else for you.
-That makes it a handy sphere volume calculator and sphere surface area calculator in one place.
+Once you know the radius, the rest follows: d = 2r, C = 2πr, A = 4πr², and V = (4/3)πr³.
+If you start with diameter, circumference, surface area, or volume, the calculator works backward to find the radius and then calculates everything else.

 How to use it: